slim-template/slim/README.md

 response.finish
 ~~~

-You can create a template with given paremeters like this:
+You can create a template from a Slim file and pass it paremeters like so:

-hello.html.slim
+hello.slim
 ~~~ ruby
 "h1 #{message}"
 ~~~